SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/samples.md

 &nbsp;

-## Connecticut Explored App
+## Connecticut Explored App (1 of 2)

 {{< ct_explored_screenshot_1 >}}

 This project was started by a team of 5 seniors who worked on this project for one semester in a Senior Project course.
-It will remain in development for at least one more semester by a different team.
+It stayed in development for for one more semester by a different team (next section).

 - **Inception**